HomeSmartMesh/web_three_interface/README.md

 <img src="./02_mouse_down_and_touch/media/demo.gif" width="600">

 The design and the on-hover effect from demo 01 are kept.
 Added is a "mouse down" and "touch start" events.
 These new events act on the specular effect of the material to give a green shininess.

+Note that on the gif, the mouse down event is shown with a yellow spot added by the gif recorder.
+When the user touches the screen and start moving the scene, the mouse disappears and the touch is visible through the touch gray spot.